openSUSE/scm-staging/source/user_guide.rst

 1. Login to https://src.opensuse.org using the openSUSE IDP provider.

-2. Clone your package from https://src.opensuse.org/pool/$pkg_name and switch to the ``factory`` branch.

-3. Checkout your package from the configured devel project from OBS:
+2. Checkout your package from the configured devel project from OBS:

 .. code-block:: bash

    osc co $(osc develproject openSUSE:Factory $pkgname)

+3. Clone your package from https://src.opensuse.org/pool/$pkg_name in a temporary location and switch to the ``factory`` branch.

 4. Compare your package in git (from step 2) with the package on OBS (from step 3).
-If there are differences, fork the package on src.opensuse.org and send a pull request.
+If there are differences, fork the package on src.opensuse.org and send a pull request to get both in sync.

 5. Modify the package meta of the devel package via :command:`osc meta -e pkg
    $develprj $pkgname` by adding the following entry, which will automatically